GabeScott/standard-works-vault/General Conference/2002 October - To Men of the Priesthood.md

 # To Men of the Priesthood

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2002 General Conference*

+>*You men who hold this precious priesthood, bind it to your very souls.
+Be worthy of it at all times and in all circumstances.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2002/10/to-men-of-the-priesthood?lang=eng)

-Now my beloved brethren, I speak with a desire to be helpful.
+Now, my beloved brethren, I speak with a desire to be helpful.
 I pray for the Spirit of the Lord to guide me.

 I need not tell you that we have become a very large and complex Church.
 Our program is so vast and our reach is so extensive that it is difficult to comprehend.
 We are a Church of lay leadership.
 What a remarkable and wonderful thing that is.
 It must ever remain so.
 It must never move in the direction of an extensive paid ministry.
 But we know that the administrative load is very heavy on our bishops and stake presidents, as well as some others.
-An awareness of that fact has led the Presidency and the Twelve to hold a number of meetings, some of them long and interesting, in which in effect we have taken the Church apart and then put it together again.
+An awareness of that fact has led the Presidency and the Twelve to hold a number of meetings, some of them long and interesting, in which, in effect, we have taken the Church apart and then put it together again.
 Our objective has been to see whether there might be some programs we could do away with.
 But as we have analyzed these, we have not seen much that could be dropped.
 To drop one is like giving away one of your children.
 You haven’t the heart to do it.
 But I wish to assure you that we are aware of the burdens you carry and the time you spend.
 In this priesthood meeting I wish to mention a few of the items we have discussed.
 I think you will note that we have made some progress, although it may be small.

 I shall speak to you about a number of miscellaneous items.